-FSAs are only offered through your employment benefits package, so coverage will vary based on your employer’s account.
+FSAs are only offered through your employee benefits package, so coverage will vary based on your employer’s account.
 In general, Flexible Savings Accounts will help cover any expenses for tools and services used for the treatment and prevention of illness and disease.
 In some situations, transportation costs may also be eligible for coverage.
 Most FSAs will cover the following out-of-pocket expenses:

 A Flexible Spending Account can help you offset the cost of expensive preventative and restorative dental services.
 Depending on the scope of your employer’s coverage, dental procedures eligible for reimbursement include:

-Strict rules set forth by the IRS must be abided if you’re planning to use an FSA account to cover your dental or medical expenses.
+Strict rules set forth by the IRS must be abided by if you’re planning to use an FSA account to cover your dental or medical expenses.

 Contributions to a Flexible Spending Account are not tax-deductible because the funds are extracted from your pre-taxed wages.
-One reason FSAs are so appealing is because they reduce the taxable amount on your remaining wages once the FSA funds are taken out.
+One reason FSAs are so appealing is that they reduce the taxable amount on your remaining wages once the FSA funds are taken out.

 FSAs have predetermined start dates and end dates dictated by the IRS, so keep in mind that reimbursement must correspond to services received within this time frame.